wendystjohn/2026-bcp-createsite/index.md

 ## Matplotlib

 [matplotlib](https://matplotlib.org/) is a Python library used to make plots and graphs from data.
 You will use it to create figures that help reveal ecological patterns and communicate your findings.

-**Markdown:** A simple way to format text using plain characters.
-For example, Markdown can be used to make headings, lists, links, and bold text.
-[Markdown](https://www.markdownguide.org/]).

 ---